TheCosmicSlug2/Pong/README.md

+#Pong

-#A recreation of the classic Pong in Python
+A recreation of the classic Pong in Python

 Requirements : pygame and tkinter